veegit/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I used the exact HOG parameters mentioned in the project video and it gave excellent results on the test images and test video.
 Only thing I modified was color space, I tried RGB, HLS and YUV space.
-YUV gave me better result on test images
+YUV gave me better result on test images.
+I also cross verified this repo where the author is using the same color space which gave me further confidence on this color space - [LINK](https://github.com/Hotsuyuki/CarND-Vehicle-Detection)

 #### RGB
 ![alt text](https://raw.githubusercontent.com/veegit/CarND-Vehicle-Detection/master/report_images/rgb.png)